lukereding/molly_arts/molly_arts_book_keeping.md

 `echo "wget ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/idmapping/idmapping_selected.tab.gz" > get_go`
 `launcher_creator.py -j get_go -l get_go -a Sailfin_RNASeq -q normal -t 4:00:00 -e lukereding@utexas.edu`
 `qsub get_go`

+For some reason this didn't work for me.
+TACC threw a bunch of errors into the output of STDERR.
+Instead, I downloaded each to my local machine.
+The first file, `uniprot_sprot.fasta.gz`, downloaded in like 10 seconds.
+The second file took about three minutes.
+Unzip each file with `gunzip`. `uniprot_sprot.fasta` is ~250 MB (a few seconds to transfer to TACC via `scp`) and the annotation file is almost 11 GB (~5 min to transfer to TACC via `scp`).

+Next we have to index the uniprot fasta file:

+`module load blast` # load the blast module
+`echo "makeblastdb -in uniprot_sprot.fasta -dbtype prot" > make_index` # create job script
+`launcher_creator.py -j make_index -n make_index -l index -a Sailfin_RNASeq -e lukereding@utexas.edu` # create launcher file
+`qsub index` # submit job

+The blast command looks something like this:

+`blastx -query guppy_transcriptome -db uniprot_sprot.fasta -evalue 0.0001 -num_threads 36 -num_descriptions 5 -num_alignments 5 -out guppy_transcriptome.br`

+What do the arguments mean?
+- query: the transcriptome you want to annotate.
+Misha does this by breaking up the transcriptome into a bunch of different pieces.
+I'm going to first try without doing this.
+- db: the database to blast against, i.e., the swiss prot database
+- evalue: e-value threshold for saving hits.
+Above is the same e-value that both Misha uses and the Fraser et al. paper uses.
+- num_threads: number of threads or cores to use. default is 1
+- num_descriptions: Number of database sequences to show one-line descriptions for (??)
+- out: name of output file

+I am going to try submitting this job for 24 hours to three nodes (note that each node has 12 cores, 12 * 3 = 36, the number of threads in our call to `blastx` above.)

+`echo "blastx -query guppy_transcriptome -db uniprot_sprot.fasta -evalue 0.0001 -num_threads 36 -num_descriptions 5 -num_alignments 5 -out guppy_transcriptome.br" > blast` # make job script
+`launcher_creator.py -j blast -n blast_job -a Sailfin_RNASeq -e lukereding@utexas.edu -t 23:55:00 -q normal` # create launcher file. note that this must do to the "normal" quene as the development queue has a time limit of 1 hour
+`cat launcher.sge | perl -pe 's/12way .+$/1way 36/' >blast_job_36`      # substitute the wayness
+`qsub blast_job_36` # send it in

 -------------------